kdoore/CS2335-Gitbook/project-3/levelmanager.md

 #Level Manager

-###GameData -- new code must be incorporated -
+###GameData - check for the following updates:
-You will need to add some new code to GameData, this is specified in the LevelManager-Events documentation.
-It may be easier to simply replace all code in GameData with the code linked below.
+You may need to add some new code to GameData, this is specified in the LevelManager-Events documentation.

 These are changes that should be incorporated into GameData prior to working with the Level Manager
     - levelScore variable, LevelScore property.